Posted on August 18, 2020 by biomebuzz

 To summarize: “…it is evident that archaea are abundant, diverse and active components of numerous microbiomes in plants, animals and humans.
 The current literature indicates that their presence has a substantial influence on their hosts and on other members of the microbiome.
 However, it is still unclear whether these interactions rely on archaea-specific traits or on properties shared with and/or acquired from other microbiome components.”
 This is a really exciting, brand new field of research that someday, may lead to a vast array of new treatments.
 As always, I will stay on top of any new developments!

-Category: anorexia, Archaea, asthma, Autoimmune Disease, Bacterial Microbiome, Constipation, Crohn's, Crohn's Disease, Diabetes, Eating Disorders, Human Biome, inflammation, Inflammatory Bowel Disease, Irritable Bowel Syndrome, Metabolic Syndrome, microbiome, obesity, Ulcerative ColitisTags: anorexia, Archaea, asthma, autoimmune, bacterialmicrobiome, constipation, Crohn's, Diabetes, eatingdisorders, gutbacteria, health, inflammation, inflammatoryboweldisease, Irritablebowelsyndrome, metabolicsyndrome, microbes, microbiome, obesity
+Category: Archaea, asthma, Autoimmune Disease, Bacterial Microbiome, Constipation, Crohn's Disease, Eating Disorders, Human Biome, Inflammatory Bowel Disease, Irritable Bowel Syndrome, Metabolic Syndrome, obesity, Ulcerative ColitisTags: anorexia, Archaea, autoimmune, bacterialmicrobiome, constipation, Crohn's, Diabetes, eatingdisorders, gutbacteria, health, inflammation, inflammatoryboweldisease, Irritablebowelsyndrome, metabolicsyndrome, microbes, microbiome